-Spend in over 9 international currencies, organise your travel insurance and pick up traveller’s cheques all with ANZ
+Spend in over 10 different currencies, organise your travel insurance and pick up traveller’s cheques all with ANZ

 ANZ Travel Card

 The ANZ Travel Card is a prepaid card that can be loaded with up to 10 currencies to make purchases overseas at over 38 million merchants and over 2.3 million ATMs worldwide.

 - Load up to 10 currencies on one card: AUD, CAD, EUR, GBP, HKD, JPY, NZD, SGD, THB and USD

 - Manage your money online or over the phone 24/7.

 - Lock in your exchange rates and know how much money you have to spend.

 - No transaction fees for electronic purchases when using foreign currency.

 Prepaid travel card from ANZ